On the renormalization of the one-pion exchange potential and the consistency of Weinberg's power counting: Cutoff dependence of the NN phase shifts

 We also show the results for the case of the $^3D_3$--$^3G_3$ coupled channels, where we do not include counterterms following Ref.~\cite{Nogga:2005hy}.
 The small differences between our results and the ones of Nogga et al.~may be attributed to the different fitting procedure, the choice of the regulator function and the adopted value for $g_A$.
-Notice that we also obtain similar values for the deeply bound states in the attractive spin--triplet channels.
+The results for phase shifts with $\Lambda = 20$ fm$^{-1}$ are also very similar to the LO results of Ref.~\cite{PavonValderrama:2005uj}.
+Notice that the obtained binding energies of deeply bound states in the attractive spin--triplet channels are similar to the ones found in Ref.~\cite{Nogga:2005hy}.
 In particular, for $\Lambda = 20$ fm$^{-1}$ we find $E_{\rm b} =1.69$ and 34.27 GeV in the $^3S_1$--$^3D_1$, 0.22 and 21.48 GeV in the $^3P_0$ and 0.26 GeV in the $^3D_2$.
 While no deeply bound states appear in the $^3P_2$--$^3F_2$ and $^3D_3$--$^3G_3$ for $\Lambda \leq 20$ fm$^{-1}$, one should keep in mind that they necessarily show up for larger cutoff values.
 We further emphasize that the binding energies of the first spurious states in the $^3P_0$ and $^3D_2$ channels are consistent with the above estimation for the separation scale $\bar \Lambda$.
+Notice finally that the scattering amplitude might also have spurious poles in the complex energy plane which are not associated with bound states.